JoeMerten/Stm32/Lib/Stm/Stm32F4xx_DSP_StdPeriph_Lib_V1.3.0/Project/STM32F4xx_StdPeriph_Examples/RTC/RTC_StopWatch/readme.txt

  - 10 registers for time (second, minutes and hours)
  - 10 registers for subsecond

-For this example an interactive human interface is developed using STM324xx EVAL’s LCD and Push Buttons to allow user to use StopWatch with real time display.
+For this example an interactive human interface is developed using STM324xx EVALâ€™s LCD and Push Buttons to allow user to use StopWatch with real time display.

 After startup, a default chronometer counter format "00:00:00:000" is displayed